Richard NogueraCISO at Gap, Inc.

 Awake, therefore, developed a custom-built analytics stack, built on recent innovations in networking, machine learning and data science, to produce a few key components:

 In real time, this component processes incoming data, identifying and tracking entities.
 Thus, this builds the foundation of the Security Knowledge Graph.
 In addition, it performs pre-correlation, linking each data point with its associated entities, as it is ingested.

-Awake’s continually running analytics (EntityIQ™and ActivityIQ™ in our current version) derive views that integrate graph and pre-correlated bulk data by applying techniques from the field of knowledge discovery and scalable unsupervised machine learning.
-Because Awake pre-correlates data with entities as it is ingested into the system, it is possible to build analytics, like EntityIQ and ActivityIQ, that look at all the data associated with given entities to draw broader or even organization-wide conclusions, which previous approaches could not achieve.
+Awake’s continually running analytics derive views that integrate graph and pre-correlated bulk data by applying techniques from the field of knowledge discovery and scalable unsupervised machine learning.
+Because Awake pre-correlates data with entities as it is ingested into the system, it is possible to build analytics that look at all the data associated with given entities to draw broader or even organization-wide conclusions, which previous approaches could not achieve.

 Existing solutions cannot integrate graph and structured sources, limiting the queries analysts can formulate.
 These solutions also only perform correlation among data points and the relevant entities at query time, which makes the queries slow and sometimes requires the analyst to create individual sub-queries.
 The entire process can take hours for queries that return in seconds with Awake.

 Awake can do this, supporting a full range of queries with interactive response, because of the custom-built analytics stack as described above.
 The stack is tuned to run with high performance on a single node, while also based on an architecture that supports scale-out across multiple nodes to accommodate future growth.